99 unit housing ensemble with appartments, houses and parking garages

-Churchillpark is a new neighbourhood replacing the sports campus Noordelijke Sportvelden in the city of Leiden.
-Of old, the sports campus had a rather isolated position against the surrounding neighbourhoods.
-This is one of the explanations for the relatively autonomous development of the neighbourhood and its name: Churchillpark.
-Churchillpark is fully surrounded by canals.
-All dwellings sit either at waterways or a centrally located park.
-HvdH made the design for the dwellings and parking facilities at the western edge.
-Four blocks establish a long ensemble separating the neighbourhood park and busy Churchilllaan.
+The ensemble is part of a new neighbourhood replacing the sports campus Noordelijke Sportvelden in the city of Leiden.
+The sports campus previously had a rather isolated position against the surrounding neighbourhoods which results in the relatively autonomous development of this new neighbourhood.
+It is a prominent site near a major traffic artery serving the city centre nearby and is fully surrounded by canals.
+HvdH designed the dwellings and parking facilities at the western edge of the site.
+Four blocks establish a long ensemble separating the neighbourhood park and busy Churchilllaan highway.

 The project has been published by Modulør and Divisare.